VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Is = 365

-Are you sure that the information on OpenOBD and in the VCDS label file is correct?
+Are you sure that the information on OpenOBD and in the label file from VCDS is correct?

-If you input 730 as both the minimum and maximum time interval, will the AI still assume a fixed 2-year period and only calculate the kilometers variably?
+If you enter 730 as both the minimum and maximum time interval, does the AI assume a fixed period of 2 years and only calculate the kilometers based on that assumption?

 Gruß Kimi